5jt/dyalog-cookbook/manuscript/packaging.md

 5. Check the *Runtime application* and *Console application* boxes.
 6. Click *Save*.

-You should see an alert message: _File Z:\\MyApp.exe successfully created._
+You should see an alert message: _File Z:\\MyApp.exe successfully created._ (This occasionally fails for no obvious reason.
+If it does, delete or rename any prior version and try again.)

 T> Use the *Version* button to bind to the EXE information about the application, author, version, copyright and so on.
 Specify an icon file to replace the Dyalog icon with one of your own.